 - Tap on “Stop Using on [URL of the website}”.

-Now all the domain and subdomain from that website will appear without the reader mode.
+Now all the domains and subdomains from that website will appear without the reader mode.

 - Enter into a web page that has “Reader Mode” enable.